 - · Add a device to the stack

-- · Remove a device from the stack
+- Remove a device from the stack

 - Delete the stack

 After you delete the stack, the scheduled profile distribution continues to run on the segment reference device.
-On IPS devices only, subsequent profile distributions are not distributed to slot 4 of the segment reference device.

 Scheduled profile distributions - Segment Group:

 A scheduled profile distribution to a segment group on the stack runs on the stack members that were in the stack when you created the scheduled profile distribution.
 If you reconfigure the stack, update the list of target devices in the scheduled profile distribution to include the current stack membership.
 For example, update the list of target devices when you: